 - From Bolzano train station, ride a regional train heading to Bressanone Brixen.
 The trip lasts 30 minutes, and the trains depart hourly.

 - When you reach Bressanone Brixen, transfer to bus #330, which services the village of Santa Magdalena.
-The bus ride also lasts for 30 minutes, and buses depart every hour.
+The bus ride lasts 30 minutes, and buses depart every hour.

 Reason #10: Picturesque Seceda near Bolzano